Game-Theoretic Multiagent Reinforcement Learning: Future Directions

-Throughout this monograph, I have introduced many MARL applications; each task needs a bespoke MARL model to solve.
-A natural question to ask is whether we can use one model that can generalise across multiple tasks.
-For example, \cite{terry2020pettingzoo} has put together almost one hundred MARL tasks, including Atari, robotics, and various kinds of board games and pokers into a Gym API.
-An ambitious goal is to develop algorithms that can solve all of the tasks in one or a few shots.
-This requires multi-agent meta-RL techniques.
-Meta-learning aims to train a generalised model on a variety of learning tasks, such that it can solve new learning tasks with few or without additional training samples.
 Fortunately, \cite{finn2017model} has proposed a general meta-learning framework -- MAML -- that is compatible with any model trained with gradient-descent based methods.
-Although MAML works well on supervised learning tasks, developing meta-RL algorithms seems to be highly non-trivial \citep{rothfuss2018promp}, and introducing the meta-learning framework on top of MARL is even an uncharted territory.
-I expect multi-agent meta-RL to be a challenging yet fruitful research topic, since making a group of agents master multiple games necessarily requires agents to automatically discover their identities and roles when playing different games; this itself is a hot research idea.
-Besides, the meta-learner in the outer loop would need to figure out how to compute the gradients with respect to the entire inner-loop subroutine, which must be a MARL algorithm such as multi-agent policy gradient method or mean-field Q-learning, and, this would probably lead to exciting enhancements to the existing meta-learning framework.
+Although MAML works well on supervised learning tasks, developing meta-RL algorithms seems to be highly non-trivial \cite{rothfuss2018promp}, and introducing the meta-learning framework on top of MARL is even an uncharted territory.
+We expect multiagent meta-RL to be a challenging yet fruitful research topic, since making a group of agents master multiple games necessarily requires agents to automatically discover their identities and roles when playing different games; this itself is a hot research idea.
+Besides, the meta-learner in the outer loop would need to figure out how to compute the gradients with respect to the entire inner-loop subroutine, which must be a MARL algorithm such as multiagent policy gradient method or mean-field Q-learning, and, this would probably lead to exciting enhancements to the existing meta-learning framework.